 - Go to the shelf containing the title.

-- Click Similar Titles.
+- Click Similar titles.

 - In the Similar Titles popup, click the Add link.